JimSeker/drawing/README.md

 <b>FlappyAlien</b> is a simple FlappyBird clone, to show how a game work work on a TextureView.

+<a>AnimatedGifDemo</b> shows how to use the animated Drawable class to have animated gifs.
+NOTE: api 28+

+<b>AnimatedVectorDrawableDemo</b> show how to use Vector graphics animate them.  uses the androidx.vectordrawable

 <b>legacy</b> no longer updated code.<br>
 DrawDemo uses a canvas to draw on, then display via an imageview and  is no longer updated<BR>
 svtest is a very simple SurfaceView to draw and "animate" a moving box and is no longer updated.<BR>